 What is cloud migration?

 Cloud migration is the process of moving an organization’s applications—including data, services, processes and other business components—to a cloud computing environment.
-It typically involves transitioning these elements from on-premises data centers and servers to the cloud or from one cloud environment to another.
+It typically involves transitioning these elements from on-premise data centers and servers to the cloud or from one cloud environment to another.

 What are the business benefits of cloud migration?

 By migrating some or all of its data assets to the cloud, an organization can achieve the following benefits:

 - Cost savings.
 Reduce the cost of apps by up to 40% using a scalable and repeatable migration methodology delivered through a factory model; control costs using consumption-based pricing and eliminate capex-heavy on-premise environments.

 - Speed.
 Improve time to market by up to 30% using an integrated DevOps pipeline with a layered cloud security model.

 - Rationalized application portfolio.
 Identify applications suitable for cloud migration using a full-stack discovery and assessment methodology.